 STOVE TOP: In a deep sauce pan or a wide skillet, follow all instructions.
 Add 1.5 cups water and cook covered for 8 minutes on medium heat.

-Biryani is a rice-based dish, which is made by cooking rice with marinated meat (or vegetables), with yoghurt and warm spices.
-It’s typically made with Basmati or any long grain rice and has many variations all over India.
-It can be made with chicken, lamb or beef.
+Biryani is a rice-based dish, which is made by steam-cooking rice with marinated meat (or vegetables), with yogurt and warm spices.
+The process of cooking the meat and rice in steam is called Dum, where the cooking vessel is sealed with wet dough and an airtight environment is created for cooking.
+Biryani is typically made with long grain Basmati Rice and has many variations all over India.
+It is traditionally made with chicken orlamb.
 The vegetarian biryani is typically made with paneer (Indian cottage cheese) and fresh vegetables.

 There are many theories about the origin of ‘Biryani’.
-The popular one is the it originated in Persia and was brought to India by the Mughals.
-This theory believes that Biryani is an Indian adaptation of the Persian Pilaf.
+The popular one is that it originated in Persia and was brought to India by the Mughals.
+As per this this theory, Biryani is an Indian adaptation of the Persian Pilaf.

-Multiplying this recipe is easy.
+Entertaining with this Recipe: Multiplying this recipe is easy.
 To double up this recipe, create alternate layers of chicken and rice, basically repeating step 3 in the order mentioned.
-Enjoy it with a chunky Cucumber-Mint Raita (cucumber yoghurt dip- recipe in ingredients section), or a Garden salad with a squeeze of lime.
+Enjoy it with a chunky Cucumber-Mint Raita (cucumber yogurt dip- recipe in ingredients section), or a Garden salad with a squeeze of lime.

 Before I got my Instant Pot, I used to cook it in my stove-top pressure cooker.
 Here’s how: